A strengthened bound on the number of states required to characterize maximum parsimony distance: A lower bound on the number of states

-Similarly, it can easily be seen that $\ell(\chi,T_1)=r$, which is due to the fact that $T_1$ has $2r$ cherries, each of which is monochromatic but has a monochromatic \enquote{sibling-cherry} in a different state.
+Similarly, it can easily be seen that $\ell(\chi,T_1)=r$, which is due to the fact that $T_1$ has $2r$ cherries, each of which uses a single state with a \enquote{sibling-cherry} in a different single state.
 Thus, in this case, each of the $r$ subtrees $S_k^1$ in $T_1$ requires one change each.
 However, as $A$ is contained in the Fitch set $\Phi(\rho_k^1)$ of the roots of the subtrees $S_k^1$ in $T_1$, for the caterpillar backbone of the tree, like with $T_2$, no more unions need to be taken.
-Thus, we have $\ell(\chi,T_2)-\ell(\chi,T_1)=2r-r=r$, which shows that $d_{MP}(T_1,T_2)\geq r$.
+Thus, we have $\ell(\chi,T_2)-\ell(\chi,T_1)=2r-r=r$, which shows that $d_{\mathrm{MP}}(T_1,T_2) \geq r$.